Digital Marketing Agency | SEO, Paid Social & PPC

 Bard

-Concurrently, Microsoft and ChatGPT implementations also faced criticism in their early releases due to inaccuracies and unpredictable behavior.
-Subsequently, Google introduced a new iteration of Bard built on its most advanced Large Language Model, PaLM 2.
-This improvement enables Bard to offer more efficient and visually appealing responses to user queries.
+Meanwhile, Microsoft and ChatGPT implementations also received criticism when first released for their inaccuracies and unpredictable behavior.
+Then, Google released a new version of Bard based on its most advanced Large Language Model to date, PaLM 2.
+This upgrade helps Bard give more efficient, visually appealing responses to a user’s query.

 What are the use cases for generative AI?

-- Generating email responses, dating profiles, resumes, and term papers.
+• Creating email responses, dating profiles, job resumes, and term papers.

-- Optimizing the design of new computer chip architectures.
+• Optimizing the architecture design of a new computer chip.

 What advantages does generative AI offer?